GraceE-Dion/MambaVision-MultiSpectral-Soil-Analysis/README.md

 )
 ```

-`torch.backends.cudnn.enabled = False` is required on the MTSU Lambda cluster (cuDNN incompatibility with mamba-ssm 2.2.2). timm-based loading does not work and raises an import error — the NVlabs fork must be used via `sys.path.insert`.
+`torch.backends.cudnn.enabled = False` is required on the MTSU Lambda cluster (cuDNN incompatibility with mamba-ssm 2.2.2). timm-based loading does not work and raises an import error, the NVlabs fork must be used via `sys.path.insert`.

 ### MambaVisionFFTWavelet (FFT + Wavelet Variant)